john082Coder/BunzzERC20VotesModuleTest/doc/Functions.md

 |addedValue|uint256|The value that will be added to the spender approval||N/A|

 ## decreaseAllowance
-Decrease an certain address permision to move tokens for the token owner
+Decrease an certain address permission to move tokens for the token owner

 |Name|Type|Description|Example|Default|
 |--- |---|---|---|---|